dnbexperience/eufemia/README.md

 </div>

-This is a mono repo and uses **yarn workspaces** to manage the sub packages/workspaces.
+This is a monorepo and uses **yarn workspaces** to manage the sub packages/workspaces.

 ## Workspaces